- About Vermont Vital Records

 Although a physician, physician assistant, or advanced practice registered nurse is responsible for filing the death certificate, the job may be, and often is, delegated to the funeral director.
 Most of the information needed to complete the death certificate is obtained from the family of the deceased.
-A physician, physician assistant, or advanced practice registered nurse however, must complete the cause of death information and sign the death certificate.
-The funeral director files the completed certificate with the town clerk who sends a certified copy to the Health Department.
+A physician, physician assistant, or advanced practice registered nurse; however, must complete and certify the cause of death information.
+Once a death record is completed in the Electronic Death Registration System (EDRS), it is registered and the death certificate is available to the town clerks for filing.

 - A Guide to Burials and Funerals in Vermont

 - Request a Certified Copy of a Death Certificate